ButcherDing/ButcherDing/README.md

 - Proven track record of delivering on complex projects, coordinating diverse teams (as environmental social scientist).

-- Excellent written and verbal communication, pitching these to all types of organisations and audiences, in multiple languages (Japanese, Spanish, French... and English).
+- Excellent written and verbal communication, pitching these to all types of organisations and audiences, sometimes in multiple languages (Japanese, Spanish, French... and English).

 - Adaptable, highly motivated, disciplined, and a self-starter.
 I learned everything I know about coding/development in 7 months of self-teaching.
 Imagine how much more I can learn and do for your organization in 3, 6, 12 months or more?